AdobeDocs/analytics.en/help/export/data-warehouse/component-support.md

 ---
 title: Component Support in Data Warehouse
-description: Learn what additional dimensions and metrics are available in Data Warehouse and what is not supported.
+description: Learn which dimensions and metrics are available when you build a Data Warehouse request, which are unavailable, and which behave differently.
 feature: Data Warehouse
 exl-id: ce7411a4-a720-47b7-90d5-4d867eff4bae
 TQID: https://experienceleague.adobe.com/NhSEyPN3093B9M0SngJluJdZScI2lXvRyHkXQd8gg-4